- Open to youth ages 12-25

 - Hope and Justice

-Orange County Students Recognized for Mental Health and Suicide Prevention Achievement
+Riverside County Students Recognized for Mental Health and Suicide Prevention Achievements

 The Directing Change Program & Film Contest announced the regional finalists in the 10th annual student contest encouraging young people to create short films and about suicide prevention and mental health.

-- First Place Suicide Prevention (Region 1): Portola High School “A Call to Macy”
+- First Place Suicide Prevention (Region 2): Eleanor Roosevelt High School “The Light in the Darkness”

-- Third Place Suicide Prevention – TIED (Region 1): Woodbridge High School “One Call Away”
+- Third Place Suicide Prevention – TIED (Region 2): Murrieta Valley High School “Breaking Your Trust” (Team Pick)

-- First Place Hope & Justice – Justice: Canyon High School “Heritage Held High”
+- First Place Hope & Justice – Hope – TIED: David A Brown Middle School “White Noise”